ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 ## How to write Bindings

-Since the C high-level API consits of a shared library API and a code-generated part, your binding will also have these two parts.
+Since the C high-level API consists of a shared library API and a code-generated part, your binding will also have these two parts.

 ### Bindings for the `highlevel` Library